gaak99/oxly/README.md

    When you want to sync/merge with Orgzly don't save any more revisions on laptop until the oxit push is completed.
    It's not terrible if you do -- no data loss -- but you may have to redo the oxit procedure below.

-2. On Android/Orgzly save the same note (locally).
+2. With Orgzly save (locally) the same note.

-3. On Android/Orgzly select `Sync` notes on Orgzly main menu.
+3. With Orgzly select `Sync` notes on Orgzly main menu.

 4. If sync fails and the Orgzly error msg says it's modified both local and remote -- *this* is the case we need oxit -- then `Force save` (long press on note) on Orgzly.